JSON-LD for SEO: The Guide to Structured Data

 - 10 common mistakes that can break rich results.
 From self-referencing loops to trailing commas and smart quotes in JSON strings.

 - Implementation requires thorough planning and testing.
-Add site-wide script, modify page template, validate, and gradually roll out.
+Add site-wide script, adjust page template, validate, and gradually roll out.

-Many websites have a JSON-LD implementation that has slowly become a patchwork quilt.
+Many websites have a JSON-LD implementation that has slowly become a patchwork.
 Organization schema on every page.
 Inconsistent @ids.
 Service nodes mixed with BlogPosting where they don't belong.
-FAQs that refer to content that is not on the page.
+FAQs that refer to content not present on the page.

 The result: validation errors in Search Console, structured data that sends unclear signals, and markup that is difficult to maintain.

 This article explains how to implement JSON-LD in a way that scales and remains consistent.
-Structured data is not a replacement for technical SEO, but it is an essential building block for making your page intent clear to search engines.
+Structured data is not a substitute for technical SEO, but it is an essential building block for making your page's intent clear to search engines.

 Why almost all JSON-LD implementations become messy

 JSON-LD implementations usually start well.
 A developer adds Organization schema to the homepage.
-Then comes a product page, which also gets Organization schema.
+Then a product page comes along, and it also gets Organization schema.
 And a Service node.
-Then come blog articles, which get Organization + BlogPosting.
+Then blog articles appear, and they get Organization + BlogPosting.
 Before you know it, the same Organization definition is on hundreds of pages, but with subtle differences because they were added at different times.

 5 concrete symptoms of drift:

-Organization chart with different values.
-On page A, the logo is 200x200px, on page B it is 400x400px, and on page C it is missing entirely.
+Organization schema with different values.
+On page A, the logo is 200x200px, on page B it's 400x400px, and on page C it's missing entirely.

 Inconsistent @id fragments.
-Some pages use #organization, others use #company, and still others do not use @id.
+Some pages use #organization, others #company, and still others no @id.

 Mixed types without logic.
-A contact page has both Service and AboutPage and ContactPage schemas.
+A contact page has Service, AboutPage, and ContactPage schema.

-FAQ content that does not exist.
-The FAQ schema contains questions that are not on the page because they have been copied from a template.
+Non-existent FAQ content.
+The FAQ schema contains questions not present on the page, because they were copied from a template.

 Self-referencing loops.
-WebPage.mainEntityOfPage refers to itself instead of to the Service or BlogPosting.
+WebPage.mainEntityOfPage refers to itself instead of the Service or BlogPosting.

-These problems arise because there is no clear distinction between what belongs site-wide (always the same) and what belongs page-level (unique per page).
-For those conducting a thorough technical SEO audit, this is often one of the first technical bottlenecks that comes to light.
+These issues arise because there is no clear distinction between what belongs site-wide (always the same) and what belongs page-level (unique per page).
+For those conducting a thorough technical SEO audit: this is often one of the first technical bottlenecks to emerge.

-Pageswith structured data receive 30% more clicks than standard search results.
+“Pages with structured data get 30% more clicks than standard search results.”

 Google recommends JSON-LD because it is easier to implement and maintain than Microdata or RDFa.
-But only if you do it the right way.
+But only if you do it correctly.

 Five principles: